Figure 2 – Planned performance

 - the number and complexity of committee inquiries.

 Each of these is in turn affected by the electoral cycle.
-2015–16 was the second year of the 44th Parliament, which included a rare prorogation to provide for a second session and was brought to a close when the Senate was dissolved on 9 May 2016.
-These events led to an increase in demand for written advice.
-As with the previous year, the Senate's most numerous and diverse cross-bench continued to affect the level of demand for advice, and the character of advice and support required.
+2017–18 was the second year of the 45th Parliament, and the Senate’s large and diverse cross-bench continued to affect the level of demand for advice, and the character of advice and support required.